mjamesderocher/be-planning/brainstorming.md

 ### Groups instead of individual followers/following

+    In a social network, people are held together by pre-established interpersonal relationships, such as kinship, friendship, classmates, colleagues, business partners, etc. The connections are built one at a time (i.e. you connect directly with another user).
+The primary reason that people join a social networking site is to maintain old relationships and establish new ones to expand their network.
+    Communities are held together by common interest.
+It may be a hobby, something the community members are passionate about, a common goal, a common project, or merely the preference for a similar lifestyle, geographical location, or profession.
+Clearly people join the community because they care about this common interest that glues the community members together.
+Some stay because they felt the urge to contribute to the cause; others come because they can benefit from being part of the community.—https://community.lithium.com/t5/Science-of-Social-blog/Community-vs-Social-Network/ba-p/5283

+    Our infographic ‘social media & community’ was created with our partners Shilbrook Associates.
+It maps out the distinctions between wanting attention (social media) and wanting to engage (owned community).—http://www.4-roads.com/Social/Blog/social-media-and-community-rules-of-thumb

+    Unfortunately, true community in our modern world is hard to find for soldiers and civilians alike.
+Instead, we increasingly live out our lives as members of networks.
+This transition from community to network life is truly at the heart of the increasing feelings of loneliness, anxiety, and anomie that many people experience in the modern age.
+We’ve never been so “connected” — and yet so isolated at the same time.—[Art of Manliness](http://www.artofmanliness.com/2014/07/01/communities-vs-networks-to-which-do-you-belong/

 * You can either follow a group or join it
 * Each user gets a private, personal group
 * A group can be 1. open (anyone can join) 2. closed (only join by invitation from someone in the group) or 3. approval only (any user can ask to join a group, but someone inside must accept them).